-For example, the first Artix security server instance from Figure 31 on page 320 could be configured as follows:
+For example, the first Artix security server instance from Figure 26 on page 275 could be configured as follows:

-The second and third Artix security services from Figure 31 on page 320 should be configured similarly, except that the is2.current.server.id property should be set to 2 and 3 respectively.
+The second and third Artix security services from Figure 26 on page 275 should be configured similarly, except that the is2.current.server.id property should be set to 2 and 3 respectively.

-Configuring the cluster properties file

-For the three-service cluster shown in Figure 31 on page 320, you could configure the cluster.properties file as follows:
+Configuring the cluster properties For the three-service cluster shown in Figure 26 on page 275, you could file configure the cluster.properties file as follows:

-'''

 Advertise the locations of the security services in the cluster.

-com.iona.security.common.securityInstanceURL.l=corbaloc:it_iiops:1.2@security01:5001/IT_Security

-Service

-com.iona.security.common.securityInstanceURL.2=corbaloc:it_iiops:1.2@security02:5002/IT_Security

-Service

-com.iona.security.common.securityInstanceURL.3=corbaloc:it_iiops:1.2@security03:5003/IT_Security

-Service

-'''
+com.iona.security.common.securityInstanceURL.l=corbaloc:it_iiops:1.2@security01:5001/IT_Security Service and the second by the second by the second state of the second sta com.iona.security.common.securityInstanceURL.2=corbaloc:it_iiops:1.2@security02:5002/IT_Security Service com.iona.security.common.securityInstanceURL.3=corbaloc:it_iiops:1.2@security03:5003/IT_Security Service securityInstanceURL.ServerID-advertises the location of a security service in the cluster.
+Normally, the most convenient way to set these values is to use the corbaloc URL format.